-Brownsville Independent School District requires all external providers of services or products to either respond to an RFP, RFQ, or are on the state's approved vendor list.
+Brownsville Independent School District requires all external providers of services or products to either respond to an RFP, RFQ, or be on the state's approved vendor list.
 Therefore, Region XIII's School Improvement Resource Center, as a state-approved vendor, has already met the criteria of rigor, research-based, and quality demanded by the grant's specifications.
 The same applies to the Region I Educational Service Center menu of support offerings.
 Thereafter, vendors already on the District's annual vendor list for services and/or resources will also have to meet the criteria of being screened by the District for quality, research-based, scientifically-researched best practices.
 New or proposed vendors will be judged on the following criteria as appropriate to the service/product:

+Research-based;

-- 1) Research-based; - 2) Vertically and horizontally aligned to next grade level and state/local standards; - 3) On-going, job embedded professional development included; - 4) Technologically appropriate to students' daily experiences and lives; - 5) Aligned to CScope, Advanced Placement, Dual Enrollment, etc. current district initiatives; - 6) Formative, interim, and progress-monitoring assessment components contained within product/service as relevant; - 7) Intensive technical assistance and related support built-in; - 8) Unique and specific needs of specific populations (LEP & Sp.
-Ed) addressed at a highly visible and effective level; and/or - 9) Provision of appropriate social-emotional and community-oriented services and supports for students via local presence and significant history of successful endeavors.
+- Vertically and horizontally aligned to next grade level and state/local standards; 2) - On-going, job embedded professional development included; - Technologically appropriate to students' daily experiences and lives; - Aligned to CScope, Advanced Placement, Dual Enrollment, etc. current district initiatives; - Formative, interim, and progress-monitoring assessment components contained within product/service as relevant; - Intensive technical assistance and related support built-in; - Unique and specific needs of specific populations (LEP & Sp.
+Ed) addressed at a highly visible and effective level; - Provision of appropriate social-emotional and community-oriented services and supports for students via local presence and significant history of successful endeavors.